 The last thing you need to do is to plan, implement and collaborate.

-This involves making an inventory of your partner’s strategy and monitoring its performance.
+This involves making an inventory of your intermediaries’ sales strategy and monitoring its performance.

-You’ll also need a BRM tool to establish relationships and conduct evaluations on feedback and performance.
+You’ll also need a BRM tool that can be used by your relationship managers to foster collaboration and conduct evaluations on feedback and performance.

 PRM (Partner Relationship Management)

-How important is your marketing material to you and to your partners?
+How important is your marketing material to you and to your intermediaries, resellers or brokers?
 Are these marketing materials sent to your channels or to your agents almost on a daily basis?
 If they are, then you probably need a PRM tool.

-PRM solutions are for companies who work with partners to sell their products and need one platform for deal registration and share marketing content.
+PRM is a partner software used by companies who work with partners to sell their products and need one platform for deal registration and sharing of marketing content and strategy.